brianhigh/big-file-types/Big_Data_File_Formats.md

 We are choosing to use R for data management and analysis, based on previous familiarity and experience.
 We can use it at no financial cost and it can run on the various operating systems we already use in our department.
-We have a reasonable expectation that it will be able to handle our project, based on previous experience and the reports of others.
+We have a reasonable expectation that R will be able to handle our project, based on previous experience and the reports of others.

 ### Storage Requirements

 Initially, we downloaded 2000 [NetCDF](http://www.unidata.ucar.edu/software/netcdf/docs/faq.html)
 files, covering 20 models, three "scenarios", and two "variables" (with three "dimensions").
-As NetCDF file consumed about 145 MB of storage space on average, the 2000 files consumed a total of about 283 GB.
+As each NetCDF file consumed about 145 MB of storage space on average, the 2000 files consumed a total of about 283 GB.

 If we would only need to work with a few NetCDF files at a time, then this might